smrafiz/webpack-configuration/README.md

 ## What to configure

-1. Edit the translate script in package.json with your project data
+1. Edit the /webpack/project.config.js with your project data
-    - If you use `npx wp-strap webpack` to get the files then this will be done automatically with you terminal input.
 2. Edit the BrowserSync settings in `webpack.config.js` which applies to your local/server environment.
     - You can also disable BrowserSync, Eslint & Stylelint in `webpack.config.js`.
-3. The workflow is ready to start, you need to configure `/webpack/project.config.js` and may want to configure the files in `/webpack/configs/` to better suite your needs.
+3. The workflow is ready to start, you may want to configure the files in `/webpack/configs/` to better suite your needs.

 ## Developing Locally